austinaoliu/austinaoliu.github.io/_posts/2018-03-27-Where Do Minnesotan Fly?-BigQuery & Tableau Analysis.markdown

 ## Introduction

 <center><img src="https://github.com/aoliu95/aoliu95.github.io/raw/master/assets/images/tableau_loading.png" style="width: 350px;"/> </center>
-<center>Got GBs of data?
+<center>Got TBs of data?
 Tired of waiting for Tableau's response?</center>

 You can save **70%** of your waiting time utilizing the power of **Cloud**!
 In this post, I'll show you how I used Google's Big Data platform "BigQuery" together with Tableau for Data Analysis and Visualization.